giorginolab/vmd_plumed/doc/PLUMED-WIN32.md

 Cross-compiling PLUMED under WIN32
 ==================================

+These instructions are only necessary if you are unable to download the pre-built Windows binaries.

 First, download the MINGW build system for windows or your linux distribution.
 Under Fedora, for example, packages are called _mingw32-gcc-*_.